telerik/kendo-ui-core/docs-aspnet-core/tag-helpers.md

 ### Configuration

-The ResponsivePanel Tag Helper configuration options are passed as attributes of the tag.
+The configuration options of the ResponsivePanel Tag Helper are passed as attributes of the tag.

 ###### Example